department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/dental-care/dental-insurance.md

 **One of these must be true.
 You're:**

 - A Veteran who's enrolled in VA health care, **or**
-- The spouse or child, or surviving spouse or child, of a Veteran or service member and you're enrolled in the Civilian Health and Medical Program of the VA (CHAMPVA) <br> **Note:** Only dependents enrolled in CHAMPVA are eligible for VADIP.
-But the insurance carriers may offer dependents separate coverage options.
+- The spouse or child, or surviving spouse or child, of a Veteran or service member and you're enrolled in the Civilian Health and Medical Program of the VA (CHAMPVA) <br> **Note:** Insurance carriers may offer separate coverage options for dependents who aren't CHAMPVA beneficiaries.

 VADIP provides coverage throughout the United States and its territories, including Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, and the Commonwealth of the Northern Mariana Islands.

 </div>

 ## About VA Dental Insurance Program benefits and how to enroll

+### Why might I want to buy private dental insurance through VADIP as a Veteran?

+While some Veterans enrolled in VA health care are eligible for free dental care from our providers, many are not.
+Others may be eligible for free care for some, but not all, of their dental needs.

+**If you're not eligible for free VA dental care,** VADIP can help you buy private dental insurance at a reduced cost.

+**If you're eligible for free VA care for some of your dental needs,** you can buy a VADIP plan if you want added dental insurance.
+Signing up for VADIP won’t affect your ability to get free VA dental care.

 ### What types of dental care does VADIP cover, and how much will it cost?